DWB1115/DATA130051/ass 2/README.md

  - `./load_model.ipynb`：Show how to use the pre-trained & saved model to predicted new data.

  ## How to train, show, and load
- To training from scratch, you may see how the code is orginized in `./main.ipynb`(Note That the model is saved in my [google drive](https://drive.google.com/drive/folders/148frXHSm31UpbejRjVpwg3P67nHjIgaJ), you should download it and put it in the same dir as `./load_model.ipynb`).
+ To training from scratch, you may see how the code is orginized in `./main.ipynb`.
 Or for simply, the key option might be:
 ```python
 pureNet = CIFAR_ResNet(method = "pure",
                     lr = 1e-2,